DependableSystemsLab/TensorFI/HOWTORUN.md

 2. Follow the instruction to configure the configuration file.
 By default, it's in the /confFiles/default.yaml file (including the instructions).

+3. Run the program and you can observe the output of the ML model under fault.

 **Questions ?
 Contact Karthik Pattabiraman (karthikp@ece.ubc.ca)**